-- Expand the supply of decent, safe, sanitary, and affordable housing; - Strengthen the abilities of state and local governments to provide housing; - Expand the capacity of nonprofit community based housing development organizations; and, - Leverage private sector participation in financing affordable housing.
+- Expand the supply of decent, safe, sanitary, and affordable housing; - Strengthen the abilities of state and local governments to provide housing; - Expand the capacity of nonprofit community based housing development organizations; and. - Leverage private sector participation in financing affordable housing.

 Beneficiaries of HOME funds - homebuyers, homeowners or tenants - must have incomes below 80% of the area median income.
-The HOME program also requires a match of 25% or greater in other non-federal funds for projects.